phi-grib/flame/README.md

 - Integrated model version management

 ## Quickstarting
-Flame provides a simple command-line interface (Flame), which is useful for accessing its functionality and getting acquainted with its use.
+Flame provides a simple command-line interface (`flame.py`), which is useful for accessing its functionality and getting acquainted with its use.

 Let's start creating a new model: